 Police book DUI arrestees at the Burbank Jail, located at 200 N. 3rd Street Burbank, CA 91502 and reachable at (818) 238-3333.

 If the arrestee is under eighteen, however, they may instead be taken to Eastlake Juvenile Hall.
 Eastlake Juvenile Hall can be reached at (323) 226-8611 and is located in L.A. at 1605 Eastlake Ave.

 Depending on where the alleged DUI incident took place, the case will be prosecuted by either the Los Angeles District Attorney or the Burbank City Attorney, and the matter will be handled in one of three departments at the Burbank Courthouse, located at 300 East Olive Ave., Burbank, CA 91502 and reachable at (818) 557-3466.

-One DUI School in Burbank is the Safety Education Center, Inc., which offers curriculums for first time, second time and third time DUI offenders.
-The number is (818) 848-8667, and it's located on 844 North Hollywood Way, Burbank, CA 91505.
+One DUI School in Burbank is the Safety Education Center, Inc., which offers curriculum for first-time, second-time and third-time DUI offenders.
+The number is (818) 848-8667, and it is located on 844 North Hollywood Way, Burbank, CA 91505.

 Have you been arrested for DUI in Los Angeles County?

 Then schedule a FREE consultation with a Burbank criminal defense lawyer by calling us at (818) 904-5900 ASAP.
-Once you retain our services, we'll take care of everything so you can get back to your life hassle-free.
-We'll do all we can to try to dismiss or modify your DUI charges so that you'll never see jail time or lose your license.
+Once you retain our services, we will take care of everything so you can get back to your life hassle-free.
+We will do all we can to try to dismiss or modify your DUI charges so that you will never see jail time or lose your license.